 Six men walked for six days from Velika Kladuša (BiH) through Croatia to Slovenia.
 The men crossed the border from Croatia to Slovenia through a river, and were walking in a forest, when they were detected by a woman and a man in a car, who called the police.
 The men continued walking for ten more km. until they were close to the town Črnomelj, where they were caught by the Slovenian police.
 The group explained in the interview that they hoped, that the police would take them to an asylum centre and help them to access the asylum procedures.

-The interviewee clearly said to the police that he wanted to apply for asylum in Slovenia.
-Afterwards all men were transported in a van to a place that the interviewee called “a small camp”, where they were provided with a Palestinian translator.
+The respondent clearly said to the police that he wanted to apply for asylum in Slovenia.
+Afterwards all men were transported in a van to a place that the respondent called “a small camp”, where they were provided with a Palestinian translator.
 The translator was unkind to the men and before beginning the asylum procedures, he told the men that they had no chance to claim asylum in Slovenia due to their nationalities, and kept calling the men liars.

 “We all asked for asylum, but he did not want to accept our application.
 The translator made a report and he told us: ‘Why you are choosing this country?
 You do not want to stay in Slovenia, you prefer to go to France, so why are you applying here?’.
 The translator also told us that if we enter any country, we don’t have the right to apply for asylum.
 He also told us that we did not have any chance to get protection because we were Algerians and Moroccans.
 He was very unkind to us”.